-Our outstanding team (Mrs Thomas & Mrs Johnson), which focuses on Literacy across the school, ensures that standards are high and that all pupils strive to achieve their very best.
+Our outstanding English Leaders, Mrs Johnson and Mrs Jagger, who focus on Literacy across the school, work with all staff to ensure that standards are high and that all pupils strive to achieve their very best.
 The focus is always to ensure that children are supported with the skills they need to continue their progress.

-At Ryhall CE Academy we use Read, Write, Ink (click on the phonics link under 'our learning' to find out all the information you need to know about each phonics phase).
+At Ryhall CE Academy we use 'Letters & Sounds' (click on the phonics link under 'our learning' to find out all the information you need to know about each phonics phase).
 A designated slot in the timetable is reserved daily for this reading and phonics programme.
 Children are assessed every half term and placed into groups according to their reading ability.

 Children are taught to:

 Read and write letters and sounds quickly

 Decode new or tricky words effortlessly using their phonic skills

 Work effectively with a partner ensuring they are given lots of opportunities to formulate and discuss their ideas